 PAUSE FOR THOUGHT

 They’re notoriously one of the hardest ad formats to get right.
 Add to this the fact that ignoring them has become ingrained audience behaviour, then it presents brands with a significant challenge.
 But when you get them right, boy can they deliver pushing your media budget further.
-In this episode we give you six tips to help you create killer pre-roll ads.
+In this episode I've prepared six tips to help you create killer pre-roll ads.

 The thing about the 6-second – or ‘bumper’ – ad is...You need to be fast.
 Really fast.
 Get them wrong…and you may just end up like poor WILE E. COYOTE, close but never close enough.
 So here are our 6 tips to make sure you knock ’em for 6.